helmy0/Photo-Share/README.md

 # PhotoShare

 Welcome to PhotoShare!
-PhotoShare is a Django-based web application that allows users to manage photos by adding, deleting, viewing, and organizing them into categories.
+PhotoShare is a containarized Django-based web application that allows users to manage photos by adding, deleting, viewing, and organizing them into categories.
 The application stores photos on AWS for efficient management and accessibility.

 ## Features